mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+July 22, 2024
+- Add a base container for Ubuntu22 and changes to framework to support that.

 July 5, 2024
 - Migrate to Ubuntu 24 as the VM appliance
 - The docker pyhton package uses a broken python http library, requires package downgrade.